Exclusive: The Trade Desk Ranks the Top 100 Publishers

 Mark your calendar for Mediaweek, October 29-30 in New York City.
 We’ll unpack the biggest shifts shaping the future of media—from tv to retail media to tech—and how marketers can prep to stay ahead.
 Register with early-bird rates before sale ends!

-The list, which includes TV, web and audio publishers globally, is part of a report on the rise of the premium internet.
-The DSP has recently positioned itself as a purveyor of premium media on the open web, following comments from CEO Jeff Green on the company’s earnings call this month.
+The list—which includes TV, web and audio publishers globally—is part of a report on the rise of the premium internet.
+The DSP has recently positioned itself as a purveyor of premium media on the open web, following comments from CEO Jeff Green during the company’s earnings call this month.

-“The walled gardens have all this opacity,” Will Doherty, vp of inventory development at The Trade Desk, told ADWEEK.
+“The walled gardens have all this opacity,” Will Doherty, vice president of inventory development at The Trade Desk, told ADWEEK.
 “This is where the best shows, content and journalism lives.
 You know these brands.
 You know this content.
 Let’s put it in a really tangible form.”

 To create the list, the DSP measures publisher criteria like the quality of the ad experience, the quality of the content and supply path transparency.